University of Arkansas–Fort Smith Scholarships (2025–2026)

 Example: Instead of paying $15,226 out-of-state, a Texas student pays $9,826 in-state — saving about $5,400 per year.

-Academic Common Market (ACM): UAFS is a participating institution.
-Students in eligible majors from nearby states may qualify for in-state tuition through ACM as well.
+Academic Common Market (ACM): UAFS participates in ACM.
+Students in eligible majors from participating Southern states may qualify for in-state tuition through ACM.

 Reciprocity & Waiver FAQ